stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 ```

 So generic structs need their type parameter(s) specified
 in angle brackets, like C++.
-Unlike C++, Rust is usually smart enough to work out
+Rust is usually smart enough to work out
-that type parameter from context.
+that type parameter from context - it knows it has a `Node<T>`, and knows
+that its `insert` method is passed `T`.
+The first call of `insert` nails
+down `T` to be `String`.
+If any further calls are inconsistent it will complain.

 But you do need to constrain that type appropriately!